mabdullah32/2D-Platformer/README.md

 ## NeXTCS Final Project
-final project template

 ## Teammate Wah: BRIAN OO
 ## Teammate Hoo: MUSTAFA ABDULLAH
 ---

 ### Project Description
-Provide a high-level description of your project.
-Include explanatory links if they add value.
-Maximize signal:noise ratio.

 Our project will be a metroidvania, with some roguelike aspects.